mackz4/math471-project-knot-visualizer/README.md

+# Knot Visualizer using OpenGL

 A knot visualizer developed for MATH471 at Macalester College.

+## Running the Project:
+This project uses `basicgraphics`.
+Generate files with CMake.
+Open the project in your editor of choice, build and run.

 ## Controls
 **MOUSE1**: Click to place a knot node.
 Optionally, you can click and drag your mouse and nodes will be placed automatically.